vicinityh2020/vicinity-agent/docs/AGENT_CHANGELOG.md

     error happens on remote node, status is 200, payload contains full description of error and status code.

-* **Agent payload wrapper is not used anymore.** Agent Service wrapped the data from adapters into
+* **Agent payload wrapper is not used anymore.** Agent Service used to wrap the data from adapters into
     ```
     {
         "data": data from adapter,